España: Campeona de la Copa Mundial de Fútbol. ¡Felicitaciones!

 28. Spain has a royal family.

-He has been the king of Spain since 1975.
-His wife is Queen Sofia.
 The official residence of the Spanish royal family is El Palacio Real de Madrid (photo below).
 This is the largest royal palace in Western Europe.
 It is used for special occasions.

 (Image from Wikimedia Commons, author J.L.de Diego.)